chemag/jpic/README.md

      +--------------------------- ... --------------------------+ v
 ```

-Figure XXX shows an example of accessing element [i, j] in a numpy matrix,
+Figure A2.1 shows an example of accessing element [i, j] in a numpy matrix,
 where `i` is the height and `j` is the width.